 Now that we’ve got some data to work with, we’re ready to create a plot.
 Before showing what bbplot does, let’s make our plot with the ggplot defaults.
-Here is the code we’ll use:
+Here’s the code we’ll use:

 penguins_plot <- ggplot(